Navigate the complexities of Child Labour Law and discover the Child Labour Age Limit in India with our informative guide.

 Conclusion

 Child labour is one of the main reasons behind the harmful physical and mental development of children.
-In India, the government of the country is engaged in providing free and compulsory education for all children and has taken a number of steps to reduce child labour.
-Though child labour is a continuous issue and challenge in India because of the poverty, inadequate educational facilities, and development of the informal economy.
+In India, the government of the country is engaged in providing free and compulsory education for all children and has taken several steps to reduce child labour.
+Child labour is a continuous issue and challenge in India because of poverty, inadequate educational facilities, and the development of the informal economy.
 Vakilsearch is a leading platform that provides useful and important information regarding child labour in India.

 FAQs